-In addition to the nonperforming loans discussed above, the Company has also identified approximately \$90.0 million in potential problem loans at December 31, 2018 as compared to \$57.7 million at December 31, 2017.
+In addition to the nonperforming loans discussed above, the Company has also identified approximately \$84.1 million in potential problem loans at December 31, 2019 as compared to \$90.0 million at December 31, 2018.
 Potential problem loans are loans that are currently performing, with a possibility of loss if weaknesses are not corrected.
 Such loans may need to be disclosed as nonperforming at some time in the future.
 Potential problem loans are classified by the Company's loan rating system as "substandard."
-At December 31, 2018, there were 21 potential problem loans exceeding \$1.0 million, totaling \$45.8 million in aggregated compared to 17 potential problem loans exceeding \$1.0 million, totaling \$33.2 million in aggregate at December 31, 2017.
+At December 31, 2019, there were 23 potential problem loans exceeding \$1.0 million, totaling \$46.8 million in aggregated compared to 21 potential problem loans exceeding \$1.0 million, totaling \$45.8 million in aggregate at December 31, 2018.
 Management cannot predict the extent to which economic conditions may worsen or other factors, which may impact borrowers and the potential problem loans.
 Accordingly, there can be no assurance that other loans will not become 90 days or more past due, be placed on nonaccrual, become restructured or require increased allowance coverage and provision for loan losses.
 To mitigate this risk the Company maintains a diversified loan portfolio, has no significant concentration in any particular industry and originates loans primarily within its footprint.

 The following table sets forth the allocation of the allowance for loan losses by category, as well as the percentage of loans in each category to total loans, as prepared by the Company.
 This allocation is based on management's assessment of the risk characteristics of each of the component parts of the total loan portfolio as of a given point in time and is subject to changes as and when the risk factors of each such component part change.
 The allocation is not indicative of either the specific amounts of the loan categories in which future charge-offs may be taken, nor should it be taken as an indicator of future loss trends.
 The allocation of the allowance to each category does not restrict the use of the allowance to absorb losses in any category.
+On January 1, 2020, the Company adopted CECL and while certain key assumptions to be used in NBT's CECL model and methodologies are being finalized, as well as certain review controls, the day-one impact of adopting CECL is not expected to be material to the Company's total capital.
+Management expects that the CECL model may create more volatility in the level of our allowance for loan losses from quarter to quarter as changes in the level of allowance for loan losses will be dependent upon, among other things, macroeconomic forecasts and conditions, loan portfolio volumes and credit quality.